rwinslow/surface/README.md

 surface
 =======

-Module for processing surfaces from Olympus LEXT software
+Module for processing and analyzing surface height maps from a CSV file.